August Vollmer: Law enforcement

 Vollmer was also the first police chief to create a motorized force, placing officers on motorcycles and in cars so that they could patrol a broader area with greater efficiency.
 Radios were included in patrol cars.
 He was also the first to use the lie detector, developed at the University of California, in police work.
 Vollmer supported programs to assist disadvantaged children, and was often criticized for his leniency towards petty offenders such as drunks and loiterers.
 He also encouraged the employment and training of African American (first hired in 1919) and female (first hired in 1925) police officers.
 This included the hiring of Walter A. Gordon, who became the recipient of the Benjamin Ide Wheeler Medal in 1955.

 In 1921, Vollmer was elected president of the International Association of Chiefs of Police.
 Vollmer left the Berkeley Police Department for a brief stint as police chief of the Los Angeles Police Department from 1923 to 1924, but returned upon being disillusioned by the extent of corruption and hostility towards leadership coming from outside the department.
 Nonetheless, Vollmer introduced militaristic reforms to the LAPD.

 Vollmer married Millicent Gardner in 1924.
 They had no children.
 In 1926, Vollmer played himself in the silent serial Officer 444 which was filmed in Berkeley under the direction of John Ford's brother Francis Ford.

 Vollmer contributed to sections of the Wickersham Commission national criminal justice report of 1931, namely to the fourteenth and final volume, The Police, which advocated for a well-selected, well-educated, and well-funded professionalized police force.
 Other portions of the Wickersham report were sharply critical of current police practice; one of the volumes was entitled Lawlessness in Law Enforcement.
 Vollmer was the 1931 recipient of the Benjamin Ide Wheeler Medal.

 He retired from the Berkeley Police in 1932 as his eyesight began to fail.
 He was then appointed as a professor of police administration in the Political Science Department at the University of California, and went on to found its School of Criminology.
 He was also among the five people elected as the first directors of the East Bay Regional Parks District in 1934.
 The same year Vollmer was awarded the Public Welfare Medal from the National Academy of Sciences.
+Vollmer authored the 1936 book The Police and Modern Society.
 In 1941, he was instrumental in the establishment of what would become the American Society of Criminology, the leading professional criminological association in the world.